 “There’s a very real chance you could be the winner of our grand prize car!”

 Consumer Reports also indicates that they’ll send a free, surprise gift to anyone who donates $10 or more.
-It feels funny to donate money with the thought that I might win more than I donate, but I get it.
+It feels funny to donate money hoping that I might win more than I donate, but I get it.
 Fundraising gimmicks work.
 That said, I get frustrated when fundraising gimmicks are dishonest.

-One of the pieces of paper in the mailing came folded with print on each side.
+One of the papers in the mailing came folded with print on each side.
 Here’s the front:

-Unfolding that paper and looking on the other side, I found a letter from someone involved in Consumer Reports’ marketing.
-The letter argues that it would be silly for me not to find out if I received winning tickets.
-Here’s a bit of it:
+On the other side, I found a letter from someone involved in Consumer Reports’ marketing.
+The letter argues that it would be silly for me not to find out if I received winning tickets:

 It amazes me that among the many people who receive our Consumer Reports Raffle Tickets — containing multiple tickets, mind you, not just one — some choose not to mail them in.
 And they do this, despite the fact there is no donation required for someone to find out if he or she has won…So when people don’t respond it doesn’t make any sense to me at all.

-Second, Consumer Reports doesn’t care if a non-donor decides not to turn in tickets.
-The most plausible explanation for why Consumer Reports includes the orange letter is that people who would otherwise ignore the mailing may end up feeling guilty enough to make a donation.
+Come on.
+Consumer Reports doesn’t care if a non-donor decides not to turn in tickets.
+What’s the most plausible explanation for why Consumer Reports includes the orange letter?
+People who would otherwise ignore the mailing sometimes end up feeling guilty enough to make a donation.
 Checking the “I choose not to donate at this time, but please enter me in the Raffle” box on the envelope doesn’t feel great.

-Finally, it makes perfect sense why I might not want to participate.
 Writing my name on each ticket, reading the materials, and mailing the tickets takes time.
 My odds of winning are low.
-I’d also have to pay for a stamp.
+Stamps cost money.